LouisLanganay/Workshop-FrontEnd-Epytodo/README.md

 # Workshop-FrontEnd-Epytodo

 Welcome to the **Workshop Frontend EpyTodo**!
-In this workshop, we will focus on setting up a React project with TypeScript and creating the frontend for the EpyTodo API[^1].
+In this workshop, we will focus on setting up a React project with JavaScript and creating the frontend for the EpyTodo API[^1].

 > [!IMPORTANT]
 > Participation to the first part is necessary to access the second part of the Workshop.